Diablo Grande AVA

 Diablo Grande is the initial American Viticultural Area (AVA) located in Stanislaus County, California surrounding the unincorporated community of Diablo Grande.
-The wine appellation was established as the nation's 141^{st} and the state's 80^{th} AVA on June 22, 1998 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by Dr. Vincent E. Petrucci, Sc.D., on behalf of the Diablo Grande Limited Partnership, proposing a new viticultural area located in the western foothills of Stanislaus County, California, to be known as "Diablo Grande."
+The wine appellation was established as the nation's 141st and the state's 80th AVA on June 22, 1998, by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by Dr. Vincent E. Petrucci, Sc.D., on behalf of the Diablo Grande Limited Partnership, proposing a new viticultural area located in the western foothills of Stanislaus County, California, to be known as "Diablo Grande."

-The entire 30000 acre viticultural area uniquely is private property owned by the Diablo Grande Resort Community, as a gated-residental community including the Legends West at Diablo Grande 18-hole golf course designed by Jack Nicklaus.
+The entire 30000 acre viticultural area uniquely is private property owned by the Diablo Grande Resort Community, as a gated-residential community including the Legends West at Diablo Grande 18-hole golf course designed by Jack Nicklaus.
 Its resident vineyards are located at elevations between 1000 and 1800 ft above sea level and Isom Ranch Winery solely uses the Diablo Grande appellation on its labels.
 The plant hardiness zones are 9b and 10a.

 History

-"Diablo Grande," is the name of the destination resort and residential community that occupies the viticultural area.
+"Diablo Grande" (dya-blo-gran-de) is the name of the destination resort and residential community that occupies the viticultural area.
 The petitioner stated that this name was given to the area because of its proximity to Mount Diablo, the highest peak of the Pacific Coast mountain range.
 Mount Diablo is located 38 to 40 mi due north of the proposed area.
 The petitioner emphasized the fact that the proposed area lies in the Diablo Mountain Range, which extends from Mount Diablo State Park in Contra Costa County to the south of and beyond the Diablo Grande viticultural area located in Stanislaus County.
 There is evidence that the name, "Diablo Grande," has become associated with the area by both the residents of California, and perhaps the nation, as a result of the development of the destination resort and residential community in existence since the early 1990s.